Crossgar: History

 Crossgar has had an interesting and varied past, dating from the establishment of ancient Gaelic royal and ecclesiastical sites, the settlement of Anglo-Norman invaders, to Scots settlers, to the St. Patrick's Day riots in the 1800s.
 According to a history of Down and Connor by a Fr.
 O'Laverty, the parish of Kilmore, in which Crossgar lies, was likely to have been established around 800 AD and was the ecclesiastical centre of this part of County Down.
 It was thought that the area had seven chapels and these can be reasonably evident by the remains of burial grounds.
 But the seventh cannot be traced to a burial ground and is referred to as the "lost chapel of Cill Glaise".
 O'Laverty says that by tradition this chapel was built by Saint Patrick and left in the care of his disciples Glasicus and Liberius.

+Prior to the creation of Crossgar as a village in the early 19th century, the area was simply known as Everogues Bridge (beside today's roundabout).
+Ever Og is said to have been a local chieftain in the 17th century, either Ever Og Magenis of Kilmore or Ever Og O’Nealle of Carrickmannon.

-The name Crossgar comes from the Irish An Chrois Ghearr meaning "the short cross".
-There is a holy well known as St. Mary's Well (Tobar Mhuire) which suggests that in this case crois (cross) is likely to refer to an ecclesiastical cross, no trace of which now remains.
+The name Crossgar comes from the Irish.
+It is the old Everogues crossing over the Glasswater River where Crossgar An Chrois Ghearr (meaning "the short cross") most likely gets its name.
+Although there is also a holy well known as St Mary's Well (Tobar Mhuire) which may suggest that in this case crois (cross) is referring to an ecclesiastical cross, no trace of which now remains.
 The adjective gearr (short) may suggest that the cross was damaged or in some way defective.

 The parish of Kilmore comes from the Irish Cill Mhór meaning "big church" or another possible meaning is An Choill Mhór meaning "the big forest", which suggests that the area was covered by a large forest.
 Another location of one of the seven chapels is the townland of Killinchy (Cill Duinsí) meaning "Duinseach's Church".

-Another early name derived from the bridge in the village named after Éimhear Óg Mac Aonghusa (Everogue Magennis), the owner of significant landholdings in the parish in the 17th century, "Everogue's Bridge".

 In June 1920, during the Irish War of Independence, Irish Republican Army volunteers attacked the Royal Irish Constabulary barracks in Crossgar.
 They opened fire on the building, wounding two officers, and attempted to breach the walls with explosives before withdrawing.